sidfishus/TextParse/README.md

 After each execution of the conversion I could use Microsoft Team Foundation Studio to 'diff' the changed files for changes before checking them in.
 This would serve as a method of regression testing and unit testing to ensure that any new changes to the library and conversion operations made in that iteration had not broken anything, so I was never going two steps forward and then one step back.
 The annotate ('blame' in Git) feature would come in handy when errors were found to determine at what iteration a breaking change was introduced and therefore give me a starting point for fixing the issue.

 ## Theory

 I figured that it should be possible be able to parse and replace/convert anything providing I could describe the routine as a series of steps and checks.
 E.g. to match against words that contain only a series of lowercase a-z characters you could describe the algorithm in psuedo as follows:
 1. Validate that we are at the beginning of the input text, or the preceding character is whitespace. ```// Validate beginning of word```
 2. Validate that the character at the current position is lowercase and alphabetical. ```// Validate word is at least one character in length```
 3. Move until a non lowercase a-z character is found, or we find the end of the string. ```// Find the first non a-z character
-5. Validate that we have reached the end of the text, or the current character is a space. ```// Reached the end of the word
+4. Validate that we have reached the end of the text, or the current character is a space. ```// Reached the end of the word

+When described in this manner it is very easy to understand the intention and purpose of each step as well as the algorithm as a whole.
+Furthermore, if the four steps are encapsulated into it's own sub routine it can be reused in future.
+This will reduce bugs (it's already tested and live) and increase the readability of parse algorithms by making them more terse (remove duplication by turning 4 steps in to 1) as long as an apt name and description is used.

+unit tests

+If any of the validation steps (1, 2, 4) return false, then

 fixed algorithm which moves in linear fashion.